AI

 • Cross-disciplinary ai programs require structural change - Success demands transformation squads with business domain experts, AI engineers, and process designers working together daily

-• Different metrics reveal different problems - Traditional ROI measurements miss the point when 95% of organizations see zero return despite massive investment
+• Different metrics reveal different problems - Traditional ROI measurements miss the point when leading organizations achieve 57% productivity increases while others struggle to measure value

 • Need help implementing these strategies?
 Let's discuss your specific challenges.